-Platy are excellent tank mates for goldfish because they stay small, aren’t nippy, and love cooler water.
+Zebrafish are excellent tank mates for goldfish because they stay small, aren’t nippy, and love cooler water.
 Furthermore, they are herbivorous omnivores, a trait they share with goldfish.
-Platy are also bulky and large enough not to get eaten by goldfish.
+Zebrafish are also fast and large enough not to get eaten by goldfish.

-While many other plecos tend to chew on goldfish, this species displays quite a peaceful trait.
+While many other plecos tend to chew on goldfish, bristlenose pleco displays quite a peaceful trait.
 They are big and will help keep algae in your tank under control.
 Bristlenose plecos can tolerate a range of water temperature from 60 to 80 °F (15-27 °C)